Extension, Outreach & Education

 School and College Field Trips: Schools and colleges are invited to take a field trip to the Hopland Research and Extension Center.
 Programs are grade specific and focus on seasonal activities such as our "Meet the Birds" program or "Lambing Time".
-Facilities are available for overnight field trips for university visits.
-Download our current field trip flyer here:
+Facilities are available for overnight field trips or university visits.
+Download our current field trip flyer here: Field Trip flyer 2020

 Register your interest in a field trip by clicking here

 Call Hannah Bird to find out more about our current programs or to discuss your field trip: 707 744 1424 ext 105 or e-mail firstname.lastname@example.org